 With the amazing variety of acoustic steel string guitars available these days, there's no way for us to be familiar with the construction of all of them.
 We see a lot of guitars here, but we haven't seen everything, so it's a good idea to check things out yourself.
 Our pickups are installed inside the guitar on the bridgeplate at about the saddle line, and in general, most steel string guitars have standard bracing that will allow for placing the pickups in that location.
+There's a quick way to check to make sure your guitar's bridgeplate doesn't have any space conflicts - take a look! (thanks to our friends at Maury's Music)

 Unfortunately, we probably can't help you.
 Most classical guitars are constructed with fan bracing, which blocks the area of the bridgeplate where the pickups need to be installed.
 We haven't seen a classical guitar that doesn't have this issue.
 If you find a classical guitar that has a different bracing style that will accommodate our pickups, we'd love to hear about it; please let us know!